 No coconut flour - To make the recipe without coconut flour, replace it with 3 times the amount of almond flour.

-Dairy free - For dairy free Keto Apple Muffins, replace the cream cheese with coconut cream.
+Dairy free - Replace the cream cheese with coconut cream.

 Nut free - Try a 50/50 blend of sesame flour and sunflower seed flour in place of the almond flour.

 Use apple pie spice - Make them taste like apple pie by adding ½ teaspoon nutmeg and ¼ teaspoon each allspice, ginger and cardamom.

 Keto applesauce muffins - Use homemade applesauce instead of the apple pieces!
 You may need to increase the amount of flaxseed to balance the additional moisture.

 Add nuts - Chopped walnuts, pecans or even my keto candied pecans.